What is Pu Erh Tuocha? A Comprehensive Guide

 How to Brew Pu erh Tuocha

-1. Quantity: Use one Tuocha (about 7-10 grams) per 110-200 ml of water.
+1. Portion: Use approximately 7–10 g of Tuocha per 110–200 ml water.

 If you’re looking to add a new tea to your collection, Fu Jin Classic Ripe Pu erh Tuocha is a great choice.
 With its ability to age and improve over time, it’s a tea that keeps on giving with each infusion.
 Enjoy a cup today and experience the charm of this centuries-old tea form.